zalfik/BTRE-course/README.md

 # Real estate webapp
-## created with Python Django Dev To Deployment tutorial by Brad Traversy (Udemy)
+## created with 'Python Django Dev To Deployment' tutorial by Brad Traversy (Udemy)